 These medications are the most commonly prescribed of all thyroid medications!

 In fact, Synthroid is one of the most commonly prescribed medications in the United States.

-These medications are often the first class of that Doctors go to if you need thyroid medication because they are felt to be the 'safest'.
+These medications are often the first class that doctors go to if you need thyroid medication because they are felt to be the ‘safest’.

 It’s not that the other thyroid medications are unsafe but instead that these medications are just incredibly stable and long-lasting in your bloodstream.

-This means that if you miss a dose, or take too much, or make any mistake in regards to your medication, that the consequences are not very high.
+This means that if you miss a dose, take too much, or make any mistake in regard to your medication, the consequences are not very high.

 The trade-off to this is the fact that these medications are not always powerful enough to get the desired effect in some individuals.

-This group of people probably suffer from genetic changes which cause an issue in activating the T4 thyroid hormone after it's been ingested.
+This group of people probably suffers from genetic changes which cause an issue in activating the T4 thyroid hormone after it’s been ingested.

 If you fit into this category (meaning you still have symptoms of hypothyroidism despite taking thyroid medication) then you may need to take a look at the other medications listed below.